-1. Procedure Regarding Initial Response
+1. 1.
+Procedure Regarding Initial Response

 - a.
-If a student complains of Teen Dating Violence or Sexual Assault while it is happening, the District employee receiving the report will respond quickly and firmly to intervene, if safety permits.
-The District employee will provide the victim with a safe location separated from the alleged perpetrator. - b.
-The District will investigate all allegations of Teen Dating Violence and/or Sexual Assault in as prompt and confidential a manner as possible and will take appropriate corrective action when warranted. - 2.
-Procedure for Reporting Incidents of Teen Dating Violence and Sexual Assault When a Report is Required - a.
+If a student informs of Teen Dating Violence or Sexual Assault while actively in progress, the District employee receiving the report will respond quickly and firmly to intervene, if safety permits.
+The District employee will immediately call 911 to summon law enforcement, and provide the victim with a safe location separated from the alleged perpetrator until police arrive - b.
+The District will investigate all allegations of Teen Dating Violence and/or Sexual Assault in as prompt and confidential a manner as possible and will take appropriate corrective action when warranted.

+2. Procedure for Reporting Incidents of Teen Dating Violence and Sexual Assault When a Report is Required

+- a.
 A District employee who has reliable information that would lead a reasonable person to believe that Teen Dating Violence or Sexual Assault has occurred or is occurring, shall immediately report it to the Principal.
 The report shall be followed by a written report to the Principal within 24 hours. - b.
 The Principal shall immediately make reasonable efforts to notify the parents of any juvenile victim and shall immediately report the incident to the appropriate police agency and DFS.
 The report shall be made by telephone or in person immediately and shall be followed by a written report within three business days. - c.
 If the police agency determines that probable cause exists to believe that a crime has been committed, or if the Principal later learns that a suspect has been arrested for the offense, the Principal must file a written report of the incident to the Department of Education within five days. - d.
 Every reasonable effort shall be made to maintain the confidentiality of the victim.